pedrosmatos/Shock-Tunnel/README.md

 ### Shock Tube and Tunnel Calculator

-This notebook assumes equilibrium flow to calculate shocked and reflected states of user-specified driven gas in a typical shock tube experiment
+This notebook assumes equilibrium flow to calculate shocked and reflected states of user-specified driven gas in a typical shock tube experiment.

 The nozzle exit parameters, otherwise, are calculated assuming three different conditions:
   - Frozen Flow,